sharimot/clutter/README.md

 One method that can be effective is to name files using the format yyyymmddHHMMSS.extension and place them all in a single folder.
 Once you have renamed a file, you can use Clutter to associate the file name with its description and category.

+You can also apply the same principle to organize physical files.
+By labeling a file with the format yyyymmddHHMMSS, taking a picture of it, sorting files by the timestamp, and then using Clutter to store this information, you will be able to easily locate the files you need later on.

 ### Multi-line texts

 Clutter is not designed for writing multi-line texts.